tinawebdev/cpp-primer-plus/chapter04/README.md

 Munch"`, `2.3`, and `350`, respectively.
 The initialization should be part of the declaration for `snack`.
 Finally, the program should display the contents of the snack variable.

-6. The `CandyBar` structure contains three members,as described in Programming Exercise 5.
+6. The `CandyBar` structure contains three members, as described in *Programming Exercise 5*.
 Write a program that creates an array of three `CandyBar` structures, initializes them to values of your choice, and then displays the contents of each structure.

 7. William Wingate runs a pizza-analysis service.
 For each pizza, he needs to record